Actindo-AG/Documentation/Workflows/UserInterface/01_WorkflowElements.md

 ### End point

 The end point is the final stage of the workflow.
-It is represented by a circle with a incoming arrow coming from one or more actions being executed in the last stage(s) of the workflow.
+It is represented by a circle with a inward arrow coming from one or more actions being executed in the last stage(s) of the workflow.
 Similarly to a place, when clicking it, the start point becomes highlighted and the corresponding element settings are displayed in the settings side bar.

 ![End point](/Assets/Screenshots/Workflows/Workflows/EndPoint.png "[End point]")